xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 URL splitting is the act of splitting an SPA in multiple sub apps, which will be in charge of knowing how to render a subset of the URLs of the app.

-Let's create an example: think of an e-commerce app.
+Let's introduce an example: think of an e-commerce app.
 This app let's users browse products, either by searching manually or looking through a catalog by category.
 Naturally, users can fill their cart and then proceed to the checkout process, which is fairly complex: users have to specify their address, billing information, select what shipping option they want, and then confirm the purchase.
-Also, the app has a static pages section with a lot of information on how the business works, terms and conditions, FAQs, and more.
+Also, the app has a section of static pages with a lot of information on how the business works, terms and conditions, FAQs, and more.

-If you've ever used an e-commerce app, you know you certainly don't navigate through all the pages everytime you use it.
+I'm willing to bet that, if you've ever used an e-commerce app, you probably don't navigate through all the pages every time you use it.
 Most likely you spend some time looking at products, probably in more than one sitting (buying that sixty inch TV takes convincing), then go through the whole checkout process if you decide to buy.
 And you probably won't ever visit the static pages unless you are really interested on their business or have a question.

-The first thing you need to do when URL splitting is deciding how many sub apps will be created and what subsets of pages will they manage.
+The first thing you need to do when URL splitting is deciding how many sub apps will be created and what subsets of pages they will manage.
 This part is more art than science, since you'll have to rely on your knowledge of the business and predict how the users will use the app.
 On this case, it seems logical to split the app in three parts:

 - **Products App**: will be in charge of the homepage and any page that shows products, including the detail of a single product.
 - **Checkout App**: in charge of authentication-related pages, such as login and register.
 Also, in charge of the whole checkout process.